UtahRETC/JavaProgrammer1Class2017/modules/module_06/module_06_slides.md

 # `git add`

 By default, Git does not care about every file in the repository.
-If you want Git to track changes you make to a file, you have to "add" it by running `git add <FILENAME>`
+If you want Git to track changes you make to a file, you have to "add" it by running `git add <FILENAME>`.

 Once you have added a file with `git add`, Git remember this action and so you won't have to run `git add` again on that file, with the exception being if you rename the file.